 Such a big statement?
 Without cringing, we firmly believe Bone Daddies took a traditional asian staple and redefined it to a cool contemporary status, relevant to anyone who could taste beyond sweet and sour.
 With the name Bone Daddies plastered all over restaurant review sites and in the media, it was difficult for this place not to have fallen onto our radar.
-Oh yeah and some backing credentials from British rock’s finest Chris Martin and his wife Gwyneth Paltrow.
+Ohhh yeah and a little backing credentials from British rock’s finest Chris Martin and his wife Gwyneth Paltrow may also help.

 Tucked away in the side streets of Soho, Bone Daddies was founded by Ross Schonhan – an Aussie chef whose previous lines of work include Nobu and Zuma, just a few names in the international Japanese fine dining scene.
 So what does BD bring to the table that’s different?
 Let’s add some meat to the bones shall we?

-L: Before going, I was skeptical as to how this ramen bar was going to be portrayed against a backdrop of similar restaurants in the same area (Tonkotsu, Shoryu, Ittenbari).
-But all my doubts faded away as we were greeted by a team of tatted waiters and a heavy baseline to AC/DC. *Deer in headlight look* I did not expect this.
-It became clear that BD separates itself as the rebellious middle-child to a finely disciplined family of overachievers.
+L: Before going I was skeptical as to how this ramen bar was going to be portrayed against a backdrop of similar restaurants in the same area (Tonkotsu, Shoryu, Ittenbari) etc. But all my doubts faded and intrigue kicked in as we were greeted by a team of tatted waiters and a heavy baseline to AC/DC.
+It became clear BD separated itself as the rebellious middle-child to a finely disciplined family of overachievers.

-A: I was intrigued by the dimly lit room, eccentric wallpapers and a long line of neon Shochu sitting above our heads.
-Looking over my shoulders I noticed how diverse the restaurant’s fan base were, attracting people all over town - students, business men, punk musicians, models, the list goes on.
-We didn’t have to wait long to be seated either, it was all rock and roll baby, but this was 10PM on a Thursday night…can’t speak for those here a few hours earlier.
-What I mean is the restaurant does not take bookings, and it’s notorious for long queues.
+A: Dimly lit room, eccentric wallpapers and a long line of neon Shochu sitting above our heads, this was a ramen bar like no other.
+Looking over my shoulders I also noticed how diverse the restaurant’s fan base were attracting people all over town - students, business men, punk musicians, models, the list goes on.
+We didn’t have to wait long to be seated either, it was all rock and roll baby.

 Every few stools along, you will come across these cute seasoning pots, with the usuals – soy sauce, chilli oil and garlic.
 We loved the garlic press, our second favourite entertainment to colouring sets from Pizza Express.